jupyterhub/the-littlest-jupyterhub/docs/install/azure.rst

     * **Authentication type**.
 Change authentication type to "password"
     * **Password**.
 Type in a password.
 This will be used to SSH into the machine.
 It is your user password on the VM.
     * **Login with Azure Active Directory**.
 Choose "Disabled" (usually the default)
     * **Subscription**.
 Choose the "Free Trial" if this is what you're using.
-Otherwise choose a different plan.
+Otherwise, choose a different plan.
 This is the billing account that will be charged.
     * **Resource group**.
-Create new resource group if you don't already have one.
+Create a new resource group if you don't already have one.
 Resource groups let you bundle components that you request from Azure.
 This is overkill for our use case so it's easiest to create a new resource group.
     * **Location**.
 Choose a location near where you expect your users to be located.

     .. image:: ../images/providers/azure/password-vm.png
-            :alt: Add password to vm
+            :alt: Add password to VM

 * Size
-    * Choose a machine with enough RAM to accomodate your users.
+    * Choose a machine with enough RAM to accommodate your users.
 For example, if each user needs 2GB of RAM, and you have 10 total users, you need at least 20GB of RAM on the machine.
 It's also good to have a few GB of "buffer" RAM beyond what you think you'll need.
     * Click on "select image" and choose one of the options, then click "select".

     .. image:: ../images/providers/azure/size-vm.png